RumitPatel/android-easy-permissions/README.md

 # android-easy-permission
-🚧  Note: The project is under beta testing.
+🚧  Note: The project is under beta version.
+You are most welcome to test it and generate issue or feedback🙂.

 Easy permissions is created to make the runtime permissions process easier.